osmosis-labs/osmosis/x/ibc-rate-limit/README.md

 ## Parameterizing the rate limit

 One element is we don't want any rate limit timespan that's too short, e.g. not enough time for humans to react to.
-So we wouldn't want a 1 hour rate limit, unless we think that if its hit, it could be assessed within an hour.
+So we wouldn't want a 1-hour rate limit, unless we think that if its hit, it could be assessed within an hour.

 ### Handling rate limit boundaries